goranoberg/grype/README.md

 # same as -q ; suppress all output (except for the vulnerability list)
 quiet: false

+# same as -f; write output report to a file (default is to write to stdout)
+file: ""

 db:
   # check for database updates on execution
   auto-update: true